datajoint-company/data-science-plan/README.md

 ## Preprocessing: raw and processed data
 What types of initial processing will be performed on the data?
 Raw data are bulky data that do rarely need to be accessed after initial processing.
-How often will the raw data  need to be accessed?
+For how long and how often will the raw data  need to be accessed?
 Will preprocessing methods continue to evolve?

 ## Analysis